freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 3. Install a code editor of your choice.

-  We highly recommend using [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
+   We highly recommend using [Visual Studio Code](https://code.visualstudio.com/)or [Atom](https://atom.io/).
 These are great, free and open source code editors.

 4. Set up linting for your code editor.

    You should have [ESLint running in your editor](http://eslint.org/docs/user-guide/integrations.html), and it will highlight anything that doesn't conform to [freeCodeCamp's JavaScript Style Guide](http://forum.freecodecamp.org/t/free-code-camp-javascript-style-guide/19121).

    > [!TIP]
    > Please do not ignore any linting errors.
 They are meant to **help** you and to ensure a clean and simple codebase.

 ## Fork the repository on GitHub